-Standalone certificates may be developed by departments and submitted for approval through the Office of Academic Programs and Assessment.
+Standalone certificates may be developed by departments and submitted for approval through the Office of Curriculum Management/Assessment and Accreditation.

 Applicants complete the online admission application, indicating that they are seeking a standalone certificate program.
 The admission requirements for standalone certificate applicants are the same for undergraduate degree-seeking students.
 All admission processes and requirements are the same as for other undergraduate applicants.
 Students already admitted as degree-seeking students can move into a standalone certificate program by working with their academic advisor to submit a change of academic program request to drop the degree program and add a standalone certificate program.